Equine Facilitated Psychotherapay

 What is EFP?

 My horses are kept as naturally as possible and are never asked to do anything they are not happy with.
 For this reason we would not use any halters or lead ropes and it is the horses choice if they approach and wish to interact.
 The sessions might consist of observing the herd from outside the field and working towards walking amongst them.
 Consent is vital at all points, both for my clients and my horses, so it is a very collaborative process.
-I do not do any structured 'activities' but allow the sessions to flow with the importance placed on the relationship, both with myself and client and with the horses.
+I do not offer any ridden work and all we do will be on the ground with the importance placed on the relationship, both with myself and client and with the horses.

-I am currently a student member of the HERD institute and supervised in my practice.
+I am a graduate member of The HERD Institute.
 I have been working with horses for 27 years, although there is always more that they teach me!

-My herd consists of two Miniature Shetlands, one Cob and a young Fell pony.
+My herd consists of two Miniature Shetlands, one Cob and two Fell ponies.
 Each bringing a different personality into the work.